juniorgarcia/tiny-ga-events-helper/README.md

 You can add more events with the method `addEvent(event)`, or `addEvents(events)`.
-The only difference between them is that `addEvent(event)` receives an object, not an array, as `addEvents(events)` receives an array exactly like the one used to initialize the `AnalyticsEventsHelper` object.
+The only difference between them is that `addEvent(event)` receives an object, not an array, as `addEvents(events)` receives an array exactly like the one used to initialize the `TinyGaEventsHelper` object.

+## Serving the example
+To serve the repository's example, just run `npm run serve` and access [http://localhost:10001](http://localhost:10001).